Mapping the Student Journey to Enrolment + Free Journey Map Template

 - Cost of studying abroad – Can a student actually afford to study abroad?
 You can help them budget by including not only tuition fees and scholarships, but also living, housing, transportation, and healthcare costs.

 - Career opportunities – Give students concrete examples.
-They are concerned how and if they can transition from the academic to the working world.
+They are concerned about how and if they can transition from the academic to the working world.
 Consider including alumni testimonials about their career paths and the types of jobs they’ve landed after graduating from a specific program.

-- Life on campus – sports facilities, social events, counseling: anything that describes the academic and social support students will need during their time abroad.
+- Life on-campus – sports facilities, social events, counseling: anything that describes the academic and social support students will need during their time abroad.

 - Student reviews – you simply cannot skip this one: students want to know how other students experienced studying at your programmes.
 Reviews impact students’ choice just as much as affordability and employability as it helps them assess their fit with your institution.

-- Housing – rising prices and the shortage of housing are one of student’s increasing struggles.
+- Housing – rising prices and the shortage of housing are one of the student’s increasing struggles.
 In some cities, like Amsterdam for example, students drop out of their programmes because they cannot find or cannot afford a place to stay.
 Offering information on a support network can increase your retention rates.

 Whether you’re recruiting for a university or running a major company, you need to remember one key lesson: timing is absolutely everything.